To get started, view this short video:

 What is a Virtual Trojan Talk?

-Regardless of your class level or major, Virtual Trojan Talks (information sessions) are a great way to explore an organization or an industry.
+Regardless of your class level, degree, or major, Virtual Trojan Talks (information sessions) are a great way to explore an organization or an industry.
 You do not need to know all about an organization to attend a Virtual Trojan Talk.
 In fact, employers are there to introduce themselves and get you excited about their organization.
 Providing insight on such topics as open positions and organization culture, they can also help you prepare for an upcoming interview.
 Every year, the Career Center facilitates hundreds of Trojan Talks, often in conjunction with On-Campus Recruiting (OCR) or Career Fairs.

 The insights gained at a Virtual Trojan Talk can prove very valuable down the road, from demonstrating your interest to gaining a valuable new contact.